telerik/ajax-docs/controls/wizard/server-side-programming/events/navigationbarbuttonclick.md

 ##

-The server-side **NavigationBarButton** event occurs when a button within the navigation bar is clicked.
+The server-side **NavigationBarButtonClick** event occurs when a button within the navigation bar is clicked.

-The **NavigationBarButton** event handler receives two arguments:
+The **NavigationBarButtonClick** event handler receives two arguments:

 1. The **RadWizard** that contains the active step.
 This argument is of type object, but can be cast to the **RadWizard** type.